gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    identified SCTP association along with associated meta data such as path received on, original packet size, and ECN bits.

-   When mutual re-authentication or forward secrecy rekeying is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
-A different DTLS Connection ID (DCI) than currently used among the CRYPTO chunk flags are used to indicate that this a new handshake.
+   When mutual re-authentication or rekeying with ephemeral key exchange is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
+A different DTLS Connection ID (DCI) than currently used among the CRYPTO chunk flags are used to indicate that this is a new handshake.
 When the handshake has completed the DTLS in SCTP implementation can simply switch to use this DTLS connection to protect the plain text payload.
 After a short while (no longer than 2 min) to enable any outstanding